Fasttrack processor

 • You have little or no control over executing computers.

-Note that producing an exe file or using the original script makes no difference regarding licensing.
+Note that producing an exe file or using the original script makes no difference to the licensing requirements.
 Any compiled exe file will be compiled with license information of the creator and licensing rules are the same.

 Executable projects

-You will have two options of creating an exe file from the "Execute" menu:
+You will have two options for creating an exe file from the "Create Exe File" menu:

-• Create Executable Script: Compiles your open script into a single executable file (see movie at the top).
+• Save Script As Exe File (F10): This compiles your open script into a single executable file (see movie at the top).

-An executable project is basically the same as an executable script, except that it also includes other files.
+An executable project is basically the same as a script compiled into an exe file, except that it also includes other files.
 This means that you can repackage a whole directory structure and include your own custom script into one single self-extracting exe file.
-The files will be unpacked to the executing users' temporary directory and the script that was the base of the project gets executed after unpacking as the "boot" script.
-You can then for instance create a company specific repackage of a whole software installation, including your custom script, into a single exe file without compromising credentials and other sensible information in your script.
+The files will be unpacked to the executing users' temporary directory and the script that was the base of the project is executed after unpacking as the "boot" script.
+You can then for example create a company specific repackage of a whole software installation if you wish, including your custom script, into a single exe file without compromising credentials and other sensible information in your script.

 To setup a project to repackage, follow these steps: